limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Login Page `/login.php`

-The login page has a weakness in that it leaks information about the existence of a user.
+The login page had a weakness - it leaked information about the existence of a user.

 _If the user does not exist:_